This is a carousel with zoom. Use the thumbnails to navigate, or jump to a slide. Use the zoom button to zoom into a image.

 An intensely fruity malbec with tempting aromas of dark berries, plums and violets, leading to a palate of spicy fruit.
 Rich, round and ripe, this is lovely by the glass as well as being the perfect partner for a steak or Sunday roast.

-Bleasdale make wines that consistently overperform, even in more challenging vintages.
-This is a prime example, bold, generous and fruity, with flavours of black cherry, blueberry and blackberry that absorb dark game and sweet, earthy root vegetables with aplomb.
-Please note that the price of this wine is £8.50 per bottle and not £7.95 as shown in the current printed List.
+Aside from being good people, Bleasdale also make wines that consistently overperform, even in more challenging vintages.
+This is a prime example.
+It's wonderfully vibrant, bold, generous and fruity, with flavours of black cherry, blueberry and blackberry.

 A soft, fresh and fruity wine from the acclaimed Pierres Dorées region of southern Beaujolais.
 Delicious slightly chilled.
 This replaces the Society's Beaujolais-Villages for the frost-affected 2021 vintage, which produced perfumed, less intense wines which are especially good from the south of the appellation.

-This is a northern Rhône syrah, with elements from both banks including an element from Brézème, a micro-region a few miles to the south of Crozes-Hermitage.
+This is a northern Rhône syrah, with elements from both banks including from Brézème, a micro-region a few miles to the south of Crozes-Hermitage.
 It offers plenty of colour and fresh-tasting blueberry fruit with a touch of spice.
+The syrah wines of the northern Rhône are often distinguished by the blackberry fruit that makes them so appealing, and these berries are the inspiration for the new label for our French Syrah.